Advantages and Disadvantages of Using VXLAN vs. VPLS in RouterOS 7

 VXLAN vs. VPLS in RouterOS 7

-When to Use VXLAN:
+When to Use VXLAN

-• Large-scale, multi-tenant environments.
+• Large-scale, multi-tenant environments

-• Modern data centers with virtualized workloads.
+• Modern data centers with virtualized workloads

-When to Use VPLS:
+When to Use VPLS

-• Carrier-grade Ethernet services.
+• Carrier-grade Ethernet services

-• Simpler Layer 2 extension needs.
+• Straightforward Layer 2 extension requirements

-• Scenarios with existing MPLS infrastructure.
+• Networks with existing MPLS infrastructure and operational maturity

 Leave your comment